evgeniyosipov/jbelly/README.md

 User user@example.com password: 1

-Please see <a href="SAMPLE-IMAGES.md">SAMPLE-IMAGES.md</a> for more screenshots.
+Please, see <a href="SAMPLE-IMAGES.md">SAMPLE-IMAGES.md</a> for more screenshots.

 Big thanks to SoftUni and Svetlin Nakov for great information.

-Also special thanks to JetBrains for providing Intellij IDEA license for this project.
+Also special thanks to JetBrains for providing Intellij IDEA Ultimate license for this project.

 <a href="https://www.jetbrains.com/?from=Jbelly"><img src="sample-images/jetbrains.png" width="150"/></a>